launchpadtests/launchpad-ui-tests/README.md

 This repository contains the automated UI tests for the Launchpad project.
 The tests are built using [TypeScript](https://www.typescriptlang.org/) and [Gherkin](https://cucumber.io/docs/gherkin/).
 It follows a behavior-driven development (BDD) approach.
 Cucumber is a popular behavior-driven development (BDD) tool that allows developers and stakeholders to collaborate on defining and testing application requirements in a human-readable format.

 There are 4 test scenarios in this project on "Civic Sync" application.
-Scenario #1: Verify "Inspections" landing page Scenario #2: Verify "Citizens" landing page
+1. Verify "Inspections" landing page
+2. Verify "Citizens" landing page
-Scenario #3: Create "Issue" case
+3. Create "Issue" case
-Scenario #4: Create "Citizen Registration" case
+4. Create "Citizen Registration" case

 ## Video Demo
 Refer demo videos below to understand the project structure and getting started with the setup and running the tests.